-- A 5-minute oral presentation of creative work, interests, and directions - A showing of creative work to be selected by the student in consultation with the assigned faculty.
-This can be live in a studio, or on video from the e-portfolio (can be viewed prior to the meeting).
-Note that any work seen the MFA Showing can be included in discussion. - Presentation and discussion should center on the following: - Quantity and quality of work: is motivation and output rigorous and plentiful? - Discernment of thematic threads and developments: what research questions might be emerging? - Perceptions of where challenges and opportunities lie: where are habits, blind spots, or obfuscations getting in the way? - Review coursework taken and projected: is there appropriate investigation towards the student's work and is it connected to research themes? - What other activities and engagements have been occurring towards professional development?
+- o Quantity and quality of work: is motivation and output rigorous and plentiful? - Discernment of thematic threads and developments: what research questions might be emerging? - Perceptions of where challenges and opportunities lie: where are habits, blind spots, or obfuscations getting in the way? - Review coursework taken and projected: is there appropriate investigation towards the student's work and is it connected to research themes? - o What other activities and engagements have been occurring towards professional development? - If a committee chair has concerns about progress or any other issues, they come to GSC for next steps.